skiitbbs/Payjo-RestAPI/README.md

 2. Eclipse install in your system.
 3. TestNG plugIn should be installed in eclipse form its Market Place.
 4. Maven plugIn should be installed in eclipse form its Market Place.
+5. Install Eclipse EGit plugin into your eclipse. if already installed then, Open Perspective> Select Git > Select Clone Git Repository> Give the url "https://github.com/skiitbbs/Payjo-RestAPI.git"> Click Next > Select Master and Click Next > Give the Folder Path and click finish.
+Now go to Java Project Explorer: Click on Import> Select Existing Maven Projects> Give Root Directory and click Okay.

-5. Download the Zip file.
-Unzip the same and open the same project in Eclipse.
-You are ready to run the code.
+Now, You are ready to run the code now.

-if you have already these setup [Step 1-4] then relax. you don't need to add anything Downloading the file.
-Just import this file in Eclipse and run the same.
+Thank you.